 While they are both amazing drinks, if you want more benefits and less caffeine, tea may be a better choice.

+Caffeine is found in many caffeinated beverages.
 One survey reported that the range of caffeine intake per day in women is from 49 to 1022 mg per day.
-This range suggests that caffeine is, indeed, a very favourable ingredient in our diets.
+This range suggests that caffeine is, indeed, a very favorable ingredient in our diets.
 However, studies suggest that the intake should be limited to around 400 mg per day for a healthy adult, although 500 mg shouldn’t cause toxicity, but may cause some other health problems.
 With drinking around 5 cups of tea per day, you are very unlikely to reach that level.
-However, with drinking only 2 big cups of coffee, you may be well over a limit.
+However, with drinking only 2 big cups of coffee, you may be well over the limit.

 Every single tea and coffee are different, and without a test, it’s impossible to say how much caffeine your cup contains.
 Start with a small cup first and see how you feel.
 Moreover, everyone reacts differently to caffeine and some people may show no side effects even at high doses, while for some, even the smallest dose may disrupt the quality of life.